AnassSolybi/Cura-Engine-Docker-image/DOCKER.md

 - API server mode is recommended for production deployments
 - Runtime dependencies are minimized for security and size
 - The image runs as a non-root user for security
+- **Docker-specific Conan recipe**: Uses `conanfile.docker.py` which handles UltiMaker dependencies gracefully without patching
+- **No fragile patching**: The build system no longer relies on patching `conanfile.py`, making it more robust and maintainable

 ## License